bryan-hath/uncommon_entartainment_backend/README.md

 -   RESTful API using Express with TypeScript
 -   MySQL as the database
 -   Docker Compose setup for easy deployment
--   Database migrations and seed data on first run
 -   Error handling and connection retry mechanism for database initialization
 -   Tests using Jest and Supertest
+-   Mysql data is stored in `mysql_data` folder, You don't need any migration or seed

 ## Prerequisites